 The description of Villiers' entrance into Città Notabile was written more than a century after the event.
 Villiers accepted the offer of Malta made to him by Emperor Charles V, only as a temporary mean to avoid the dissolution of the Order.

-From Malta he hoped to reconquer Rhodes and the other possessions the Knights surrendered to Sultan Suleyman the Magnificent in 1522.
+From Malta he hoped to regain Rhodes and the other possessions the Knights surrendered to Sultan Suleyman the Magnificent in 1522.

 Villiers, instead of placing his residence in Città Notabile, the capital of the island, chose to stay at Borgo, the main harbour.
-In the following years the Knights' small fleet joined the Spanish one in raids along the coast of the Peloponnese where the fortresses of Modon and Coroni were seized for a short time.
+In the following years the Knights' small fleet joined the Spanish one in raids along the coast of the Peloponnese where the fortress of Coroni was seized for a short time.

-The Spanish raids were retaliation for those of Ottoman corsairs on the coasts of Spain and Italy, rather than a realistic attempt to conquer territories in the Aegean Sea.
+The Spanish raids were retaliation for those of Ottoman corsairs on the coasts of Spain and Italy, rather than a realistic attempt to conquer territories in mainland Greece.

 During the short governments of the two following Grand Masters (Pietrino del Ponte and Didier de Tholon Sainte-Jaille), the Knights